-The two-part knowledge exam is given in English or Spanish on a computer and tests your knowledge of traffic signs, motor vehicle laws and safe driving techniques.
+The two-part knowledge exam is given in several languages and is taken on a computer.
+The exam tests your knowledge of traffic signs, motor vehicle laws and safe driving techniques.
 Exam questions are taken from information in the Virginia Driver's Manual.

 The exam may be taken only once per business day.
-If necessary, the two-part knowledge exam may be taken using a translator provided by you.
 Oral exams are given in all DMV customer service centers.